Can reading books like The Alchemist inspire personal growth and a journey of self-discovery?

 Fear can be more powerful than reality.
 So fight through that fear.
 Invoke the tools and strategies at your disposal to help you overcome the fear of failure.
 Your goals, dreams, and desires are too important.
 You must pull out all the stops to bully your way through fear.

-I can’t swim so I avoid going on water transport.
-I avoid going on a cruise because of the fear of drowning.
-It’s not a realistic fear of course but it’s a fear nonetheless.
+I can’t swim, so I avoid going on water transport.
+I’ve avoided going on a cruise because of the fear of drowning.
+It’s not a realistic fear, of course, but it’s a fear nonetheless.
 But I didn’t let that fear stop me from riding the ferry from Seattle to Friday Harbor.
 Or from Vancouver to Victoria.
-I was pleasantly surprised by how enjoyable and relaxing traveling by water can be.
-I still look for opportunities to ride the ferry when I can.
+Or previously from Boston to Cape Cod.

 Sometimes what we are searching for is already inside us.